united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/community/factoryinput.md

 title: "Factoryinput"
 content_type: task
 description: |
-    The technical documentation of the microservice factoryinput, which provides a REST endpoint for MQTT messages via HTTP requests.
+    This page has the technical documentation of the microservice factoryinput, which provides a REST endpoint for MQTT messages via HTTP requests.
 weight: 7000
 ---